somemarsupials/bnfparsing/README.md

 p.parse('if x==y')
 ```

-You can also add rules by defining customised rules when subclassing, or later on.
+You can also add customised rules at class creation time or dynamically
+later on.

+### Using functions as rules

 Customised rules must accept an input string as an argument.
+If
-If successful, the custom rule must return a tuple containing the token it's created and any unconsumed characters from the input string.
-If it fails, it must return `None` and the original
+successful, the custom rule must return a tuple containing the token it
+creates and any unconsumed characters from the input string.
+If it fails,
-input string.
+it must return `None` and the original input string.

-### Using functions as rules

 ```Python
 class CaseParser(bnfparsing.ParserBase):